Photo above courtesy Sugarbush Resort

 Sonnenberg at Twin Farms, Barnard • Approximately 20 skiable acres on 450′ vertical.

-The SKInny: Formerly Ski Sonnenberg, this is a private “guest house” resort type operation that offers skiing as a draw.
+The SKInny: Formerly Ski Sonnenberg, this is a private “guest house” resort type operation that offers (or did offer? or sometimes offers?) skiing as a draw.
 It is really an elegant little operation; designed more for the refined gourmet on vacation who happens to ski a little after lunch.
 So why ski it?
 Sonnenberg is a slice of Vermont ski history (the 1960s boom), and the only time you wait on line is when Mrs. Rockefellervanderbilt is fussing with her outfit.

 Stowe Mountain Resort, Stowe; (802) 253-3000 • 480 skiable acres on 2,360′ vertical

 Specs: Summit elevation: 4,395 feet; Base elevation: 1,280 feet.
 12 Lifts: 1 gondola, 1 quad, 1 triple, 6 doubles, 3 surface lifts.
 Uphill capacity: 12,326/hr.
 Trail Mix: 16-59-25.
 Longest Run: 19,700′.
 Season: mid November – mid April.
 Annual Snowfall: 260 inches.
 Snowmaking: 73 percent.

 The SKInny: Stowe is the original ski resort, and still is the ultimate New England ski town.
 It is the ultimate New England ski destination, which combined with some clunky lifts, results in long lines at times.
 Wanderers will be better off at Smuggler’s, while the hotshot can try his hand at the “original” four: National, Goat, Starr, and the Nose Dive.
 It’s big, it’s beautiful, it’s expensive.